 - Jaw stiffness

 Depending on the underlying cause of TMJ syndrome, it could go away once the underlying condition is resolved.
 For example, if a person is suffering from stress-related TMJ, they may notice improvements in their jaw pain once the stress has been resolved.
 In addition, TMJ pain could resolve with conservative interventions, like physical therapy, counseling, or a night guard retainer to protect your teeth from grinding.

 What will happen if TMJ is not treated?

 When TMJ syndrome goes untreated for a long period of time, it could cause complications and other health issues to emerge.
-For example, untreated TMJ may cause long-term tooth grinding, which can lead to chipped teeth and more severe dental problems over time.
+For example, untreated TMJ as a result of long-term tooth grinding can lead to chipped teeth and more severe dental problems over time.
 Chronic TMJ could also lead to chronic and debilitating headaches, which disrupt your everyday life.
 It could even interfere with your ability to get a good night’s sleep.
 Additionally, TMJ disorder could lead to worsened stress and anxiety.

 As soon as you notice symptoms of TMJ, it’s important to speak with your dentist about a treatment option that will work for you.
 Unfortunately, the longer TMJ goes untreated, the more challenging it could be to treat.
 Those who have suffered from TMJ long-term may have additional dental complications that make treatment more difficult and complicated.

 In many cases, TMJ could worsen or cause complications over time.
 Instead of waiting for your TMJ symptoms to worsen, get in touch with your dentist as soon as possible to have your symptoms evaluated, receive an accurate diagnosis, and learn about all of your treatment options.